 Costa Rica is a terrific destination for families.
 If you’re traveling with very small children, you might want to stick close to the beaches, or consider a large resort with a children’s program and babysitting services.
 But for slightly older kids and teens, particularly those with an adventurous streak, Costa Rica is a lot of fun.
-Youngsters and teens, especially those with strong adventurous and inquisitive traits, will do great here.
-The biggest challenges to families traveling with children are travel distances and the logistical trials of moving around within the country, which is why I recommend flying in and out of Liberia and basing yourself in Guanacaste.
+The biggest challenges to families traveling with children are travel distances and the logistical trials of moving around within the country, which is why I suggest flying in and out of Liberia and basing yourself in Guanacaste.

 Fly directly into Liberia.
-From here it’s a drive of 30 to 45 minutes to any of the area’s many beach resorts, especially around the Papagayo Peninsula.
+From here it’s a 30- to 45-minute drive to any of the area’s many beach resorts, especially around the Papagayo Peninsula.
 If you can afford them, the Four Seasons Resort and the Andaz Peninsula Papagayo Resort are standouts.
 Both have excellent children’s programs and tons of activity and tour options.
-Alternatively, Las Catalinas is an entire family-friendly town with condo-style rooms, plus its own beach, multiple pools, and a few restaurants.
+Alternatively, the more affordable Las Catalinas is an entire family-friendly town with several hotels and condo-style rooms, plus its own beach, multiple pools, and a few restaurants.

 DAY 4: El Viejo Wetlands

 About an hour’s drive from the Guanacaste beaches, El Viejo Wildlife Refuge & Wetlands makes a fabulous day trip.
 Set on a massive old farmstead bordering Palo Verde National Park, this private reserve offers up some of Guanacaste’s best wildlife viewing, with boat trips on the Tempisque River and safari-style open-Jeep tours through surrounding wetlands, as well as a host of other cultural and adventure tour options.
 Lunch is served in a beautiful, century-old farm building.

 DAY 5: A day at sea